 RBC-sponsored races help children’s causes around the world

-On Saturday, Aug.
-3, thousands of runners and skaters will set off from the starting line of the RBC Race for the Kids-Twin Cities.
-As they travel along the Mississippi Riverfront in St. Paul, each and every one of the participants will be racing for somebody other than themselves.
-They’ll be racing for children in need – kids like Nolan Mearon Beauvais.
+One summer morning, thousands of runners and skaters set off from the starting line of the RBC Race for the Kids-Twin Cities.
+As they traveled along the Mississippi Riverfront in St. Paul, Minn., each and every one of the participants was racing for somebody other than themselves.
+They were racing for children in need—kids like Nolan Mearon Beauvais.

-Nolan was born four months early in 2013, when his mom, Nicole Beauvais, was only 23 weeks pregnant.
+Mearon Beauvais was born four months early in 2013, when his mom, Nicole Beauvais, was only 23 weeks pregnant.
 He weighed only a pound and a half and measured just over 12 inches long.
-His eyes were fused shut, and he needed a tube in his mouth in order to breathe.
+His eyes were fused shut and he needed a tube in his mouth in order to breathe.

 For Mearon and Beauvais, the Ronald McDonald House offered them comfort and stability during a difficult time.